Using Compute Profiles (vSphere)

 Note: Compute profiles do not support moving a cluster’s nodes to different Availability Zones.

-Warning: Do not scale out or scale in existing master nodes by reconfiguring the TKGI tile or by using a compute profile.
-Reducing a cluster’s number of control plane nodes may remove a master node and cause the cluster to become inactive.
+Warning: Do not scale out or scale in existing control plane nodes by reconfiguring the TKGI tile or by using a compute profile.
+Reducing a cluster’s number of control plane nodes may remove a control plane node and cause the cluster to become inactive.

 This is the procedure to change a cluster’s compute profile: